-Yes and no. It is new fantastic landmark for Delft, but at the same time it has brought the city close to bankruptcy.
-The budget has been exceeded by hundreds of millions euro.
-The total costs grew to roughly one billion euro.
+Yes and no. It is a new fantastic landmark for Delft, but at the same time, it has brought the city close to bankruptcy.
+The budget has been exceeded by hundreds of millions of euros.
+The total costs grew to roughly one billion euros.
 Is the decision to build this station a good one?
 Probably not.
 The citizens of Delft will pay dearly for it for the coming decade.
 In retrospect, it seems that the municipality failed to collect the proper data and failed to calculate the risks extensively.
 You could even say that the decision about the railway station was flawed because of a too strong desire to end the old situation a railway viaduct dividing the inner city of Delft.

-Well, that is decision making in a nutshell.
+Well, that is decision-making in a nutshell.
 If we want something, we tend to minimize its risks and exaggerate its benefits.
-We are simply not very good in decision making.
-According to Dan Gilbert (you can watch his TED talk) we make bad decisions because "of people's inability to estimate odds and inability to estimate value."
+We are simply not very good at decision-making.
+According to Dan Gilbert (you can watch his TED talk), we make bad decisions because “of people’s inability to estimate odds and inability to estimate value.”

-Just google 'bad business decisions' and you’ll be rewarded with tons of them.
-I'll give you a few examples.
+Just google “bad business decisions” and you’ll be rewarded with tons of them.
+I’ll give you a few examples.
 In 1962 the Beatles auditioned at the London office of Decca Records.
-The executive in charge of talent rejected them because he didn’t like their sound and argued "Groups are out; particularly four-piece groups with guitars.” (source: Forbes).
+The executive in charge of talent rejected them because he didn’t like their sound and argued “Groups are out; particularly four-piece groups with guitars.” (source: Forbes).
 Good decision?
-You know the answer: The Beatles sold 2.3 billion albums ever since (source: Statistic Brain).
+You know the answer: The Beatles have sold 2.3 billion albums ever since (source: Statistic Brain).